cagerton/nail-salon/README.md

 ## Background

 Safe thumbnail generation for NodeJS applications is hard.
 Most relevant NPM modules use native image processing libraries or wrap command line utilities which have a long history of security vulnerabilities.
 Some JavaScript-only libraries are available, but they tend to be very slow.
-NailSalon avoids these problems using libraries which are written in a memory safe language and running them in a WebAssembly VM.
+NailSalon avoids these problems using libraries which are written in Rust and running them in a WebAssembly VM.

 ## Typical usage
 ```typescript